Active Substance: atazanavir sulphate

 What is the risk associated with Reyataz?

-In adults, the most common side effects with Reyataz (seen in between 1 and 10 patients in 100) are headache, ocular icterus (yellowing of the eyes), vomiting, diarrhoea, abdominal pain (stomach ache), nausea (feeling sick), dyspepsia (heartburn), rash, lipodystrophy syndrome (changes in the distribution of body fat), fatigue (tiredness) and jaundice (yellowing of the skin and eyes).
+In adults, the most common side effects with Reyataz (seen in between 1 and 10 patients in 100) are headache, ocular icterus (yellowing of the eyes), vomiting, diarrhoea, abdominal pain (stomach ache), nausea (feeling sick), dyspepsia (heartburn), rash, lipodystrophy syndrome (changes in the distribution of body fat), fatigue (tiredness) and jaundice (yellowing of the skin and eyes associated with liver problems).
 In studies, side effects were similar in younger patients.
 For the full list of all side effects reported with Reyataz, see the package leaflet.

 Why has Reyataz been approved?